message_id as the canonical per-message auction identifier.

 - Specify

-latency_budget_msin PlatformRequest to control auction timing
+latency_budget_msin PlatformRequest to control selection timing